Colfax woman killed in crash on Bryan Boulevard that injured a baby and another person, Greensboro police say

 GREENSBORO — A 22-year-old woman was killed and two others, including a 2-month-old child, were injured in a vehicle crash on Joseph M. Bryan Boulevard earlier today, according to Greensboro police.

-Morton lost control of the vehicle and it went off the roadway near the Holden Road exit, police said.
+Morton lost control of the vehicle and it went off the road near the Holden Road exit, police said.

 Morton died as a result of her injuries, according to police, and the passengers were transported to a local hospital with minor injuries.